GENERAL INMATE VISITS

 Inmate Visit Requests: requests are made by calling, (207)245-3802.
 Requests must include Full Name (First, Middle and Last) with Date of Birth and a call back number.

 Take the time to read the rules provided by the link below to ensure that you are admitted.
 The visiting schedules for each location are linked below as well.

 GENERAL VISITOR GUIDELINES

-Jail: All Visitors are required to arrive 30 minutes prior to scheduled visit time with valid photo ID.
+Jail: All Visitors are required to arrive 15 minutes prior to the scheduled visit time with a valid photo ID.
 All Juveniles must be accompanied by a legal guardian.
 The legal guardian is required to provide a valid birth certificate for the juvenile that is accompanying them.
 Please read the full list of rules linked below to ensure admittance.

 Former Inmates (of any correctional facility)/ Felons: If you have been incarcerated within the last 12 months, you are not eligible to visit an inmate at the Cumberland County Jail.